 Beginning as young as 18 months our preschool students engage in hands-on learning guided by the Montessori method.
 They synthesize letter shapes tactilely by tracing them in sand.
 They visualize mathematical concepts concretely by using manipulative materials.
 They analyze cause and effect by taking things apart and putting them back together.
 They move freely, follow multi-step processes, and take responsibility for choosing, preparing, and cleaning up their work.
 They enjoy a sense of independence and achievement – with security and confidence lent by experienced, loving teachers who ensure that the academic and social needs of each child are met.

-Beginning in 1st grade, lower school students transition seamlessly to a program of inquiry-based learning and an accelerated level of discovery.
+In 1st grade, lower school students transition seamlessly to a program of inquiry-based learning and an accelerated level of discovery.
 With curricula informed by NC grade level standards, lessons are brought to life through experimentation and environmental exploration.
 In the tradition of Socratic dialog, teachers use open-ended questions that encourage analysis and debate.
 Venn diagrams and 3D models abound.
 Key themes thread across subjects to connect insights and activities, accelerated by our place-based education initiative.

-In 6th grade, students advance their inquiry-based studies into a cross-curricular middle school approach with increased levels of critical thinking and leadership.
+6th grade students advance their inquiry-based studies into a cross-curricular middle school approach with increased levels of critical thinking and leadership.
 They are undaunted by increasingly complex subjects like microbiology and algebra due to analytic skills honed throughout their Friends School education.
 Frequent off campus excursions and service learning instill responsibility, independence, and awareness of the broader world.

 At the completion of 8th grade, each student gives a graduation speech reflecting on their experiences and hopes for their future, impressing parents and teachers alike with their depth of thought and maturity.
 It is evident that Friends School of Wilmington students are more than prepared to step up to the most ambitious high school setting – and to self-assuredly conquer the world ahead.